charmoniumQ/wf-reg-test/docs/icse_nier.md

 # Methods

-We want to collect data on software collapse of computational experiments by automatically running computational experiments from public registries.
+We want to [DSK: We plan to?
+We have begun to?
+Our aim is to?] collect data on software collapse of computational experiments by automatically running computational experiments from public registries.
 These registries include:

 - [nf-core](https://nf-co.re/): _TODO: describe each of these (one sentence)._